xenocrat/chyrp-markdown/README.md

 The most notable limitations of the parser are:
 1. It does not fully implement nesting and flanking rules for emphasis and strong;
-2. It does not fully implement lazy continuation rules for blockquotes and lists;
+2. It does not fully implement lazy continuation rules for blockquotes and lists.

 Usage
 -----